altvnk/docker-graphite-statsd/README.md

 ## Get Graphite running instantly to use with sitespeed.io

-This is a fork from [Hopsoft](https://github.com/hopsoft/docker-graphite-statsd) Massive love to Hopsoft for setting up the original image.
+This is a fork from [Sitespeedio](https://github.com/sitespeedio/docker-graphite-statsd)

-In this image, Graphite is always setup with Basic Auth (feed your .htpasswd file when starting) and the Graphite data dir is set to */opt/graphite/storage/whisper*.

 ## Quick Start